-The number one reason golfers stay away from a laser rangefinder is a shaky hand.
-In 2022, this is no longer an excuse; the technology is out there to get an accurate reading, regardless of your ability to stabilize the unit.
-Here are our top five best rangefinders for shaky hands in 2022.
+The number one reason golfers stay away from a laser rangefinder is a shaky hand, this is no longer an excuse; the technology is out there to get an accurate reading, regardless of your ability to stabilize the unit.
+Here are our top five best rangefinders for shaky hands in 2023.

 Table of Contents